scipy/scipy.org/www/scipylib/building/windows.rst

 From this point forward, we're not going to need MSYS2 any longer, so you might uninstall it to prevent further confusion.
-Building SciPy requires a different set of build tools than building OpenBLAS (yes, the whole previous excercise was to build a single file: `openblas.a`), so let's go ahead and install them:
+Building SciPy requires a different set of build tools than building OpenBLAS (yes, the whole previous excercise was to build a single file: :code:`openblas.a`), so let's go ahead and install them:

 1) Install MinGW-w64 from https://mingw-w64.org (check the "posix-threads" box)